-- Children with sound sensitivity may show their discomfort to these sounds by covering their ears, screaming, or crying.
-They may even try to escape the noise by leaving the room/noisy environment. - Certain sounds or noisy environments may cause distress or anxiety. - A child may refuse to be near the environment that is causing them distress.
-Some examples include school assemblies, outdoor based activities, and parties.
+Children with sound sensitivity may show their discomfort to these sounds by covering their ears, screaming, or crying.
+Some children may even try to escape the loud sound by leaving the room or environment.
+Certain sounds or noisy environments may cause some distress, worries or anxiety.
+A child may refuse to be within the environment that is causing them distress.
+Some examples of this are school assemblies, outdoor based activities and children's parties.